 If you don’t have ‘LTD’ or ‘Limited’ at the end of your business name, you are recognised by everyone as a sole trader or unregistered company.
-Unfortunately, that is a tell-tale sign of being a small, micro business that, while affordable – is higher risk to deal.
+Unfortunately, that is a tell-tale sign of being a small, micro-business that, while affordable – is a higher risk to deal with.

 The B2B sector

-If you are in the business to business sector you will find it even tougher getting customers If you do not have ‘LTD’ or ‘Limited’ at the end your business name.
+If you are in the business-to-business sector you will find it even tougher getting customers If you do not have ‘LTD’ or ‘Limited’ at the end of your business name.